My Joyous Romp Through Hell: The Doom Marine’s Story

 The things weren’t really that smart, so I don’t know what the big deal was.
 After I had opened that last door, one of them started screaming and hurled a ball of green fire at me.
 That missed and hit another guy, who turned around and started throwing his own shit back at the first guy.
 Then another one was hit in the crossfire and soon enough they were all tearing each other apart.
 Eventually, one of the dumber ones accidentally hit the 20-foot-goat-legged-motherfucker in the back, so then he started firing off rockets at everything in the room.
 I slowly backed out the door and let it close in front of me, then when I came back later I saw that only one of the bastards was left.
 He was standing around, staring blankly as if he had no idea as to the shit storm that had just gone down.
 So I pulled out the chainsaw I had found earlier—another invaluable tool used for science, no doubt—and made a meaty little puddle out of him.

 That was what I enjoyed the most about my time on Phobos.
 The therapist that I’m required to see says that I have "serious, deep-rooted psychological issues stemming from my childhood."
 I don’t know about that, but I do love turning demons into mangled heaps of dead flesh.
 Or watching them explode.
 Or melt.
 Or get ripped apart by my chainsaw’s blades.
 I like to think of it as art: my shotgun is the brush and the walls are my canvas.
 Blood is paint, obviously, and little chunks of flesh are like glitter.
-I probably won’t be able to sell it any old people at a craft fair, though, since all they want to do is get boners and screw.
+I probably won’t be able to sell it to any old people at a craft fair, though, since all they want to do is get boners and screw.

 Post a Comment